Entries linking to Clairaudience

 The prehistoric sense evolution to light and color involves an identification of the spreading of sound and the spreading of light (compare English loud, used of colors; German hell "clear, bright, shining," of pitch, "distinct, ringing, high").

 Also in Middle English "beautiful, magnificent, excellent" (c.
 1300); of possession or title, "unrestricted, unconditional, absolute," early 15c.
 Of complexion, from c.
 1300.
 Sense of "free from encumbrance," later largely nautical, developed c.
 1500.
 Meaning "obvious to the senses" is from 1835.
 Clear-sighted is from 1580s (clear-eyed is from 1520s); clear-headed is from 1709.
 For coast is clear see clear (v.).

-Meaning "formal hearing or reception, opportunity of being heard" also is from late 14c.; that of "persons within hearing range, assembly of listeners" is from early 15c. (a member of one might be an audient, 1610s).
+The meaning "formal hearing or reception, opportunity of being heard" also is from late 14c.; that of "persons within hearing range, assembly of listeners" is from early 15c. (a member of one might be an audient, 1610s).
 French audience retains only the older senses.
-Sense transferred by 1855 to "readers of a book," by 1946 to "viewers of television programs."
+The English sense was transferred by 1855 to "readers of a book," by 1946 to "viewers of television programs."
 Audience-participation (adj.) is recorded by 1938 in reference to radio.

 updated on December 20, 2017